elexon-data/iris-clients/README.md

 ./.venv/Scripts/activate
 pip install -r requirements.txt
 ```
+4. Copy the `settings.template.json` file and rename it to `settings.json`
-4. Enter your client credentials into the `settings.json` file
+5. Enter your client credentials into the `settings.json` file

 ```json
 {